-Falcon: signature system in round 2 of post-quantum competition.
+Falcon: lattice-based post-quantum signature system in round 2.

 "The consequences of these bugs are the following:

 - Produced signatures were valid but leaked information on the private key. [emphasis added] - Performance was artificially inflated: ...

 The fact that these bugs existed in the first place shows that the traditional development methodology (i.e. 'being super careful') has failed."